pedrosans/procris/README.md

 ### Reading

-The prefix key causes Poco to start a reading, which is a process of to open a window to capture the following key.
+The prefix key causes Poco to start a reading, which is the process of to open a window to capture the following key.
 The following key can both start the colon prompt or, if a command key, to call a command.

 While inside a reading,
 commands can output messages which will be listed on top of the window.
-The reading will continue until a command is successfuly called and returned no message and the window will remain visible while the reading started.
+The reading will continue until a command is successfully called and returned with no message.
+The window will remain visible while the reading is started.
-This logic allow usages like to close a set of windows:
+This logic allows usages like to close a set of windows:

 1. start a reading using the prefix key
 2. list all windows in the workspace entering :buffers in the colon prompt